venegasquinones/Chile_groundwater_ML/README.md

    - Residual analysis and prediction diagnostics

 ## 🤖 Models Evaluated

+> **Note on Reproducibility:** The tree-based models implemented in `main.py` are explicitly pre-configured with the optimized hyperparameters identified via the forward-chaining hyperparameter search detailed in the manuscript (Table 4).

 | Model | Key Characteristics |
 |-------|---------------------|
 | **Tree-Based Models** | |